-Eventually we found away back to the camper and headed off to Flekkerfjord.
+Eventually we found a way back to the camper and headed off to Flekkerfjord.
 This is a pretty little town with old timber buildings with strong links to Holland.
 We managed to find a motorhome station in the town so had another empty of everything and refill for free.
-We nearly made an expensive mistake on the car park though, thank goodness for iPhones and google translate.
+We nearly made an expensive mistake in the car park though, thank goodness for iPhones and google translate.
 You just hold your phone at the sign and it translates it for you.
-In the carpark if you don’t use the up and down keys to select a length of time it automatically charges you for 24 hours, 96NK instead of 24NK for a couple of hours.
+In the carpark we discovered if you don’t use the up and down keys to select a length of time it automatically charges you for 24 hours, 96NK instead of 24NK for a couple of hours.

 Fingers crossed that the weather improves by the morning and we do not get blown away.

 Miles Driven – 134